-Applicants must provide sufficient evidence that demonstrates a nexus between a Proposed Use and meeting all REAP 2.0 goals and objectives.
-This table is meant to illustrate one example of how applicants might demonstrate this nexus and measure outcomes but should also consider Attachments 5 and 6.
+Applicants must provide sufficient evidence that demonstrates a nexus between a proposed use and meeting all REAP 2.0 goals and objectives.

-Step 1: Meeting all Program Thresholds The Proposed Use must have a geographic or region-wide impact for Impacted Households and focus implementation in areas that satisfy an applicable definition of infill development.
-Step 2: Achieving All Program Objectives Locational Considerations The Proposed Use is located or implemented within all the following: Eligible uses The Proposed Use can include, but is not limited to: Measurable Outcomes The Proposed Use can be measured by, but is not limited to: Accelerating infill development that facilitates housing supply, choice, and affordability - An existing urbanized area, established community, or area with transit-supportive densities, and - An area with existing infrastructure or - An area enhanced with new infrastructure - Jobs and housing fit, - Access to housing options, and/or - Access to affordable housing - Capital investments, - Count of sites developable for future housing, and - Number of housing units (total, type, affordable, and per acre), - Mix of land uses within/ around the site (residential and other), - Increasing land use intensities, and/or - Number of new housing units Affirmatively Furthering Fair Housing (AFFH) -higher or moderate resource communities or areas, and/or - lower resource areas coupled with measures to promote equitable quality of life and access to opportunities - Mobility strategies, and/or - Affordable housing unit production, - Reductions to barriers to higher density housing, buildings with 4 or more units, and accessibility, - Outreach strategies to address local opposition to Proposed Use - Number of new affordable housing units, and/or - Number of existing housing units continued to be made available and affordable, - Zoning, permit streamlining, fees, incentives, and other approaches to increase housing choices and affordability, - Increase accessible number of units above state law - Increase in rate of Housing Choice Voucher usage in high opportunity census tracts,
+Step 1: Meeting all Program Thresholds The proposed use must have a geographic or region-wide impact and focus implementation in areas that satisfy an applicable definition of infill development.
+Step 2: Achieving All Program Objectives Locational Considerations The proposed use is located or implemented within all the following: Eligible Uses The proposed use can include, but is not limited to: Measurable Outcomes The proposed use can be measured by, but is not limited to: Accelerating infill development that facilitates housing supply, choice, and affordability - An existing established community or area with transit- supportive densities, and - An area with existing infrastructure, or - An area enhanced with new infrastructure - Jobs and housing fit, - Access to housing options, and/or - Access to affordable housing - Avoids any conversion of agricultural, natural, or working lands - Count of sites developable for future housing, and - Number of housing units (total, type, affordable, and per acre), and - Mix of land uses within/ around the site (residential and other), - Increasing land use intensities, and/or - Number of new housing units, and/or - Housing/Development processing times Affirmatively Furthering Fair Housing (AFFH) -higher or moderate resource communities or areas, and/or - lower resource areas coupled with measures to promote equitable quality of life and access to opportunities - Mobility strategies, and/or - Affordable housing unit production, - Reductions to barriers to higher density housing, buildings with 4 or more units, and accessibility, - Outreach strategies to address local opposition to proposed use - Number of new affordable housing units, and/or - Number of existing housing units continued to be made available and affordable, - Zoning, permit streamlining, fees, incentives, and other approaches to increase housing choices and affordability, - Increase accessible number of units above state law - Increase in rate of Housing Choice Voucher usage in high opportunity census tracts,

-- Concentrated areas of poverty, - Historically disadvantaged communities, - Lost or reduced service areas, and/or - Negatively impacted areas from pandemic - Affordable housing preservation, - Anti-displacement protections, and/or - Expanded housing options - Housing-supportive infrastructure that facilitates multimodal communities - Number of new affordable housing units, and/or - Number of existing housing units continued to be made available and affordable, - Zoning, permit streamlining, fees, incentives, and other approaches to increase housing choices and affordability, - Increase accessible number of units above state law - New or enhanced public services and community assets such as parks, schools, social service programs, active transportation, infrastructure, and other community amenities, and/or - Increased access to public services, - Housing-supportive infrastructure services in areas of concentrated poverty or similar areas Coronavirus Economic Recovery - Low-income households in higher or moderate resource communities or areas - Affordable housing unit production - Preservation of existing affordable housing units - Housing vouchers - Number of housing units (total, type, affordable, and per acre) preserved or developed - Impacted Households Affordable housing unit production Preservation of existing affordable housing units Number of housing units (total, type, affordable, and per acre) preserved or developed Number of impacted households served - Disproportionately Impacted Households - Housing-supportive infrastructure that facilitates multimodal communities - Pedestrian and neighborhood walkability features Description of how use responds to specific negative economic impact from the pandemic.
-Description of disproportionately impacted population served Reducing Vehicle Miles Traveled - High growth area identified in the SCS not including greenfield development, - Low-income or Moderate-income geographies, - Surrounded by qualified urban uses, and - Within a half-mile of transit stops or services - Expanded transit services, - Increased transit access, - Walkable community scale, - Transit route optimization, - Protected pedestrian and bicycling amenities, - Multimodal network connections, - Multimodal infrastructure, and/or - Pedestrian and bicycling safety measures Number of distinct land uses within the site, Number of distinct land uses around the site, Number of surrounding connections, Mix of housing unit sizes, New or enhanced transit services, Increased transit frequencies and/or ridership, New pedestrian pathways, and/or Limited off-street parking Estimate for VMT reduced per capita
+- Concentrated areas of poverty, - Historically disadvantaged communities, - Lost or reduced service areas, and/or - Negatively impacted areas from pandemic - Affordable housing preservation, - Anti-displacement protections, and/or - Expanded housing options - Housing-supportive infrastructure that facilitates multimodal communities - Number of new affordable housing units, and/or - Number of existing housing units continued to be made available and affordable, - Zoning, permit streamlining, fees, incentives, and other approaches to increase housing choices and affordability, - Increase accessible number of units above state law - New or enhanced public services and community assets such as parks, schools, social service programs, active transportation, infrastructure, and other community amenities, and/or - Increased access to public services, - Housing-supportive infrastructure services in areas of concentrated poverty or similar areas Reducing Vehicle Miles Traveled - High growth areas identified in locally adopted land use plans, - Surrounded by urban uses, or - Within a half-mile of a transit stop or services - Expanded transit services, - Increased transit access, - Walkable community scale, - Transit route optimization, - Protected pedestrian and bicycling amenities, - Multimodal network connections, - Multimodal infrastructure, and/or - Pedestrian and bicycling safety measures - Number of surrounding connections, - New or enhanced active transportation capital and infrastructure, - Number of linkages to transit and/or pedestrian/bicycle infrastructure, - Increased transit frequencies and/or ridership, - Number of non-automotive trips generated (per capita or other) - New pedestrian pathways, and/or - Estimate for VMT reduced per capita